Abdulrahman Saleh (physician)

-Abdulrahman Saleh (1 July 1909 – 29 July 29, 1947) was an Indonesian physician and aviator whose plane was shot down by the Dutch during the Indonesian National Revolution.
-He was also cofounder of Radio Republik Indonesia.
+Abdulrahman Saleh (1 July 1909 – 29 July 1947) was an Indonesian physician and aviator whose plane was shot down by the Dutch during the Indonesian National Revolution.
+He was also a co-founder of Radio Republik Indonesia.
 He was posthumously declared a National Hero of Indonesia in 1974.

 Early life

 Abdulrahman was born in Ketapang village (West Kwitang), Batavia, Dutch East Indies (today Jakarta, Indonesia) on 1 July 1909.
-His parents were Mohammad Saleh, a well known physician, and Ismudiati.
+His parents were Mohammad Saleh, a well-known physician, and Emma Naimah Saleh (née Moehsin).
 He followed in his father's path and studied to become a doctor in a medical college for Indonesians, School Tot Opleiding van Inlandsche Artsen (STOVIA).
-As STOVIA was closed down before completion of his study, he continued his studies in another medical college, Geneeskundige Hoge School (GHS).
-Due to his curly hair, his friends began to call him "Karbol" taken from Dutch word Krullebol meaning "curly hair".
+As STOVIA was closed down before the completion of his study, he continued his studies at another medical college, Geneeskundige Hoge School (GHS).
+Due to his curly hair, his friends began to call him "Karbol" taken from the Dutch word Krullebol meaning "curly hair".

 During his time in medical college, he joined various youth organizations such as Jong Java, the scouting organization Indonesische Padvinderij Organisatie and other sports clubs.
 He also developed an interest in radio broadcasting and aviation.
 He joined an aviation club in Batavia and managed to obtain a pilot license.

 Career

-After completion of his medical studies in 1937, he pursued further studies in physiology and became a lecturer in the medical college Nederlandsch-Indische Artsen School (NIAS) in Surabaya in 1942.
-He later returned to Batavia as lecturer at his almamater, GHS, and was promoted to full professor.
+After completing his medical studies in 1937, he pursued further studies in physiology and became a lecturer at the medical college Nederlandsch-Indische Artsen School (NIAS) in Surabaya in 1942.
+He later returned to Batavia as a lecturer at his alma mater, GHS, and was promoted to full professor.